AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/update-the-marketo-solution-for-microsoft-dynamics.md

 >[!CAUTION]
 >
->It is imperative you download the latest Marketo Solution _before_ performing any upgrade.
+>It's imperative you download the latest Marketo Solution _before_ performing any upgrade.

 1. Go to the **Admin** area.